Azure-Samples/modern-data-warehouse-dataops/e2e_samples/data_simulator/readme.md

 run `terraform apply`

 REST API should be accessible at the http address of the Terraform output.

+Sensor status will be found at `/sensors`
+Sensor locations will be found at `/locations`

 Cleanup:
 run `terraform destroy`